djhshih/exercise-python/README.md

 Allowed dependencies: None
 Required output: tab-delimited file of CDR amino acid sequences

+The IMGT has standardized the amino acid position numbers for immunoglobulins (IG) and T cell receptor (TR) genes by carefully aligning the V, D, and J segments of these genes.

+See the alignments for [TRAV][trav] as an example.
+Gaps are inserted as necessary to align the sequences and they are represented by dots.

+This standardized alignment allows us to refer to specific regions such as the CDR1 and CDR2 regions within IG and TR genes using standardized ranges (27-38 and 56-65).

-Using the reference sequence (AA, WithGaps) fasta file from [IMGT][imgt], implement code to generate extract the CDR1 and CDR2 amino acid sequences from each T cell receptor V segment allele from human (Homo sapiens).
+Using the [reference sequence][ref-aa-gaps] [fasta][fasta] file
+from the [IMGT database][imgt], implement code to extract the CDR1 and CDR2 amino acid sequences from each T cell receptor V segment allele from human (Homo sapiens).

 A subset of your output tab-delimited table should look like: